 However, when the embryos are examined in more details for chromosomal problems (aneuploidy), a significantly higher percentage in a conventional, high stimulation IVF cycle are found to be chromosomally abnormal:

-Under biopsy, it was found that the same number of eggs were normal in both Conventional and Mild IVF.
+Under biopsy, it was found that the same number of embryos were normal in both Conventional and Mild IVF.
 The additional embryos collected through conventional stimulation were abnormal.
 All of the additional drugs, stress and costs were unnecessary; the same result could be achieved with Mild IVF.
-Most importantly, the success rate of Mild IVF is comparable to Conventional IVF, but it comes with the benefits of having fewer side effects and risks, being much less stressful and at a reduced cost.
+Most importantly, the success rate of Mild IVF is known to have similar success rates to Conventional IVF, but it comes with the benefits of having fewer side effects and health risks, being much less stressful and at a reduced cost.